animatedcreativity/node-promise-wrapper/README.md

 - error: Holds any error returned by the promise.
 - result: Holds any result returned by the promise.
-`result` variable name must be same as wrapper value.
+`result` variable name must be same as wrapper name.
+Default is `data`.

 **Example:**